AtlasAnatomy/CargoFul_exercises/README.md

 ### Exercise 2: Spatial Analytics

+The second exercise focuses on a clustering process for a last-mile delivery company that manages geographically distributed customers.
+In this exercise, we applied both machine learning models and operations research tools to clean the dataset, implement clustering algorithms, and evaluate their effectiveness.

-1. **Dataset Quality Assessment**: Inspect dataset structure, data types, etc. Visualize feature distributions and correlations.
+1. **Dataset Quality Assessment**: Inspect dataset structure and visualize both feature distributions and correlations.
-2. **Outlier Detection and Cleaning**: Detect outliers using **IQR** or **DBSCAN**.
-Handle outliers appropriately to improve clustering accuracy.
+2. **Outlier Detection and Cleaning**: Detect outliers using **IQR** or **DBSCAN** and handle them to improve clustering accuracy.
-3. **Clustering with K-means and Heuristic Methods**: Apply **K-means** with heuristics to respect domain-specific constraints during clustering.
+3. **Clustering with K-means and Heuristic Methods**: Apply **K-means** with heuristics to respect specific constraints during clustering.
 4. **Clustering Performance Evaluation with SSE**: Evaluate clustering performance using **SSE**.
 5. **Integration of OR Problems (TSP)**: Solve the **Traveling Salesman Problem (TSP)** for optimized routes between cluster centroids.
-6. **Clustering and TSP Evaluation**: Assess clustering quality using TSP metrics.
+6. **Clustering and TSP Evaluation**: Assess clustering quality using SSE and TSP metrics.

 <img src="./Assets/Exercise2.png" alt="Clustering">